“Parents do not visit their children.” And since 2016, this has been the law in Illinois.

 Yes, as long as there is court ordered parenting time.

 Other than contempt, how else can I deal with the failure to abide by an order regarding parenting time?

-- There is to be an expedited procedure for enforcement (handled more quickly than other proceedings).
+- This provision of Illinois divorce and custody law provides an expedited procedure for enforcement (handled more quickly than other proceedings).

 - Relief available (in addition to contempt) includes:

 - Terms and conditions consistent with the court’s earlier allocation of parenting time;

 - A requirement that the non-complying parent attend a parenting program at that non-complying parent’s own expense;

 - Bond or future security to enforce compliance;